muratk3n/thirdwave/en/README.md

 $\cos\theta = v_1 \cdot v_2 $, no need to $\arccos$ even just use it
 as a raw measure between -1 and +1.

-But I bet nearly half of them dont know dot product can be seen as projection.
+But I bet half of them dont know dot product can be seen as projection.
 Sad.

 ---